madzera/madzera-env/README.md

 ## Extra Utilities

-All the tools that have been shown in this document so far are the ones I consider essential to have a highly flexible, portable, and compact development environment.
+All the tools that have been shown here so far are the ones I consider essential to have a highly flexible, portable, and compact development environment.
 Now, in this section, I will present some tools that I usually use on Windows that are particularly valuable for specific situations:

 | Utility | Objective |
 |---|---|